-View your Contacts (Address book), SMS messages, Emails, Calendar, Memos, Tasks, Call log, Photos, Movies and more.
+View your Contacts (Address book), SMS messages, Photos, Video and Music.

 Files with the extension of .DBK (Database Backup File) are specific to both Sony and Sony Ericsson phones.
 These .DBK files are created with either Sony's "PC Companion" or Sony Ericsson's "Sony Ericsson PC Suite" software.
 These applications serve many purposes (such as synchronization of data to a computer) but are most commonly used for creating backups of a device's data, placing it within a single compressed backup container file on the user's computer.